maubanel/GMS2-Top-Down-Shooter/shooting/README.md

 ##### `Step 6.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond:

 Open the **Step Event** Script for **obj_player** and *add* to the bottom of the script.
+First we check if either the space bar or the right shoulder button on the gamepad was pressed and if the cooldown is still valid (set to 1/3 of a second each time the fire is pressed).

 We will add an offset horizontally to the bullet or it looks like it fires behind the plane as opposed to outside of its turret as it is hidden during the first frame beneath the plane.
 Offsetting it one player moves has it catch up to current frame.
+When the button fires we set the rate_of_fire.
+After that we just subtract the cooldown by 1 so that the bullet will become available again in a third of a second.

 ![Add firing bullet spawning logic to obj_player step event](images/AddShottingToStep.png)